About the Journal

 Authors without an affiliation to a research institution that supports their APC are eligible to apply for a complete or partial fee waiver.

 Please mail your request for a fee waiver to Editor-in-Chief firstname.lastname@example.org when submitting your manuscript.
+This request must be done already at the submitting stage.
 The corresponding author must include a letter of request, together with any supporting documents, stating

 - Manuscript title